-The TDG Regulations have been consolidated to include amendment SOR/2015-100 (TC 117 Tank Cars)
+The TDG Regulations have been consolidated to include amendment SOR/2016-95 (Reporting Requirements and International Restrictions on Lithium Batteries)

 Disclaimer: These documents are not the official versions

 Definitions for the following terms, used in this Part, are provided in Part 1, Coming into Force, Repeal, Interpretation, General Provisions and Special Cases:

 - 49 CFR

 - emergency response assistance plan or ERAP or ERP

 - offer for transport

 - public safety